-It can be very helpful for women to know when they are likely to ovulate.
-As a means of building more awareness of how their body works or as a tool to help maximise the chances of conceiving, becoming ovulation aware is a good skill to have.
+It can be helpful for women to know when they are likely to ovulate.
+As a way of building body awareness or as a tool to help boost their chances of conceiving, becoming ovulation aware is a good skill.
 After all, over the course of a woman’s reproductive lifetime, ovulation can occur as many as 460 times, so there is plenty of opportunity to practice.

-Predicting ovulation can also be used to avoid conception, but bear in mind even women who are highly tuned into their body’s cycles can miss the signs that ovulation is imminent.
+Predicting ovulation can also be used to avoid conception, but bear in mind even women who are highly tuned into their body’s cycles can miss the signs that they are about to ovulate.
 Far from being exact, ovulation prediction weighs up the odds and at best provides a reasonably accurate idea.
 This is why most ovulation predictors come with a covering disclaimer – there are no guarantees.
 Most are described as a “best guess”, harmless means of boosting the odds of falling pregnant.

 Please enter the relevant dates below and click calculate.

 Note: The calculator provides an estimate based on the information you provide and may not be accurate.
 Please seek advice from a medical professional if you are trying to conceive.

 Each month an egg is supported towards maturity by the action of hormones on the ovarian follicle in which it rests.
 Generally a new egg ruptures and is released mid-cycle; around day 14-15 after the first day of the last normal period.
 If the egg is fertilised and implants in the uterus, there will be no period.
 However, if fertilisation does not occur then the uterine lining and egg are shed in the next period, around 14 days later.